Thank you for agreeing to be interviewed!

 Your contribution here (hopefully 15 mins max) will be hugely valued – so let’s make the most of our time together.

-Your client will be incredibly grateful to you.
+Your IT partner will be incredibly grateful to you.
 Having ‘social proof’ from happy customers, is one of the most valuable things for any business.
-Far too many B2B companies and their websites don’t have any form of testimonial available to share.
+Far too many B2B companies and their websites don’t have any form of testimonials available to share.

-There’s really no need to prepare any answers – Mark, or one of our interviewers will simply ask you about your experiences of dealing with your partner/supplier and ask you to talk about why you might recommend them, how they’ve helped your business and perhaps what life was like before they arrived on the scene.
+There’s really no need to prepare any answers – Mark or Josh (our interviewers) will simply ask you about your experiences of dealing with your partner/supplier and ask you to talk about why you might recommend them, how they’ve helped your business and perhaps what life was like before they arrived on the scene.

 Talk from the heart would be our best advice – tell stories and keep your answers reasonably brief.

-Whilst we’ll record a 10ish min interview with you, the final output will be 90-120 seconds.
-Your partner/supplier will see the full transcript – and so anything you say will be captured, valued and enjoyed!
+Whilst we’ll record a 10ish min interview with you, the final output will be 2-3 minutes.
+Your partner/supplier will see the full recording – and so anything you say will be captured, valued and enjoyed!
 It’s a great opportunity to provide feedback via an independent medium.

-We want you to look great on camera – and quite often people don’t look the best when on a Zoom call.
+We want you to look great on camera – and quite often people don’t look the best when on an online video call.
 Let’s change that.

 Here’s some pointers.